Current theme: light mode

 • Multiple equipment loans: Consolidating several equipment loans into one facility simplifies administration, may reduce total monthly repayments, and often results in better overall rates through a single larger loan.

-• Cash flow pressure: During challenging trading periods, refinancing to extend loan terms reduces monthly repayment obligations, freeing up working capital for critical business needs like payroll or inventory.
+• Cash flow pressure: Amid 2026’s subdued small business conditions, refinancing to extend loan terms reduces monthly repayment obligations, freeing up working capital for critical business needs like payroll or inventory, though be mindful of headwinds in asset finance broking.

 • Accessing equipment equity: If you’ve built substantial equity in equipment (current value exceeds outstanding loan balance), refinancing can release this equity as working capital for business growth or operations.